-5. CODE OF CONDUCT
+6. CODE OF CONDUCT

-A. ALL STAFF ARE REQUIRED TO SAFEGUARD CHILDREN AND VULNERABLE ADULTS BY:
+A. ALL STAFF ARE REQUIRED TO SAFEGUARD CHILDREN AND VULNERABLE

+ADULTS BY:

 - 1. Providing a safe environment in which all individuals can participate in Art Refuge activities. - 2.
-Working in partnership with children, vulnerable adults, their parents/caregivers/family and other agencies to promote the welfare of children and vulnerable adults. - 3.
+Working in partnership with adults, children and young people (and their parents/caregivers/family) and other agencies to promote the welfare of children and vulnerable adults. - 3.
 Adopting Art Refuge's safeguarding reporting procedures and acting in accordance with Art Refuge's Code of Conduct. - 4.
 Sharing information about safeguarding good practice with other staff and the Art Refuge community where appropriate. - 5.
 Sharing information about safeguarding concerns where appropriate with agencies who need to know.
 In the case of children, staff will involve parents and/or caregivers and/or other responsible adults where possible and appropriate in the context of work in the field. - 6.
-Ensuring maintenance of their own Professional Indemnity Insurance, and attending clinical supervision with an experienced art therapy supervisor relevant to their caseload (art therapists only).
+Ensuring maintenance of their own Professional Indemnity Insurance, and attending clinical supervision with an experienced art therapy supervisor relevant to their caseload (art therapists only). - 7.
+Abiding by Art Refuge protocols, including carrying out careful risk assessments prior to commencement of work. - 8.
+Working in pairs at a minimum, with at least one art therapist as part of the team